GuriTheoChem/latex_book_template/CONTRIBUTING.md

 5. Submit a **Pull Request** to the `main` branch of the repository.
 6. Provide a clear description of your changes in the Pull Request.

-## Code of Conduct

-Please adhere to the Code of Conduct while contributing.
-You can find it [here](https://github.com/GuriTheoChem/latex_book_template/blob/main/CODE_OF_CONDUCT.md).

 ## Need Help?

 If you have questions or need assistance, feel free to ask by creating an issue.